Colorado River cuts expected for Arizona, Nevada and Mexico - NewsBreak

 YOU MAY ALSO LIKE

-The psychedelic ayahuasca is easier to find even though its legality is questionable

-A church in New Hampshire offers the use of ayahuasca.
-It's one of a small but growing number of retreats where people can use hallucinogens.
-Todd started as a news correspondent with NHPR in 2009.
-He spent nearly a decade in the non-profit world, working with international development agencies and anti-poverty groups.
-He holds a master’s degree in public administration from Columbia University.
+U.S. Sen. Lindsey Graham has formally appealed a judge's order requiring him to testify before a special grand jury investigating whether former President Donald Trump and others illegally sought to overturn his 2020 election defeat in Georgia.
+The South Carolina Republican's appeal had been expected following a judge's Monday ruling...

-Suspended Florida prosecutor sues Governor Ron DeSantis to get his job back
+Suspended Florida prosecutor sues Gov. Ron DeSantis to get his job back

 MIAMI — A Florida prosecutor is suing Gov. Ron DeSantis for removing him from office.
 The state attorney from Tampa, Andrew Warren, was ousted earlier this month by DeSantis.
 The Republican governor said he acted because of statements Warren had signed pledging not to prosecute people for violating abortion restrictions or a law prohibiting gender-affirming care for minors.